BobMarlon/Tny/README.md

 It was designed to be simple and easy to use.
 If you want to know how to use it, take a look at src/tny/tny.h or the tests located at src/tests.c

+## Documentation

+The documentation can be found in [doc/](https://github.com/BobMarlon/Tny/tree/master/doc).

 ## System Requirements

 Tny should run on every plattform with a compatible C99 compiler.